 What is Frozen Shoulder?

 We do not fully know what causes this condition.
-Sometimes a specific event will happen, such as a fall or bump, which causes ‘post-traumatic frozen shoulder’, though most of the time there is no obvious cause.
+Sometimes a specific event will happen, such as a fall or bump, although most of the time there is no obvious cause.

-Frozen shoulder is quite common in people aged 40-60, is more common in women, and is more common in people who have diabetes, cardiovascular disease, or thyroid disease.
+Frozen shoulder is quite common in people aged 40-60, is more common in women, and is more common in people who have diabetes, cardiovascular disease, high cholesterol or thyroid disease.

 About 10% of people can expect to experience the same symptoms in their other shoulder in the future.
 This risk is higher in people with diabetes.

-People often experience significant pain and very restricted movements.
-The pain can last for between two and nine months and unfortunately it can take anywhere between a year and four years to fully resolve.
+People often experience significant pain and very restricted movements, twisting your arm may be the most problematic.
+The pain can last for between two and nine months and unfortunately, it can take anywhere between a year and four years to fully resolve.

 The shoulder joint capsule thickens over time which limits movement of the shoulder.
 When the symptoms start to improve it tends to be a slow process.
 Your shoulder may always have some restriction of movement in the future.
 Although the pain usually gets better, it may never go away completely.